vivaanjhaveri/tag-along/README.md

 1. **RFID Tag Management** 🏷️
    - Add, rename, delete, and reset tags with minimal effort.
-   - Quickly generate unique RFID tokens and calibrate tags.
+   - Get notified when you leave a tag behind.

 2. **User Authentication** 🔐
    - Secure login and signup with **Email/Password** login.
    - Managed with **Firebase Authentication** for reliability and security.

 3. **Dark Mode** 🌑
-   - Toggle dark mode sitewide for comfortable reading in low-light environments.
+   - Toggle dark mode sitewide for accessible viewing in low-light environments.
    - Automatically persists user preference across sessions.
    - Dynamic logo switching between light (blue) and dark (yellow) modes.

 4. **Comprehensive Dashboard** 🖥️
-   - Displays a table of all tags, including status and timestamps.
+   - Displays a table of all tags and their status.
    - Edit, delete, or reset the status of all tags directly from the dashboard.
    - Responsive design ensures seamless interaction on mobile devices with horizontal scrolling for tables.

 5. **Guide Page** 📖
-   - A dedicated page providing step-by-step usage instructions, enhanced with emojis for better visual engagement.
+   - A dedicated page providing step-by-step user instructions, enhanced with emojis for better visual engagement.
    - Ensures a smooth onboarding experience.

 6. **Responsive Design** 📱💻
-   - Built with **Bootstrap** for mobile-friendly layouts.
+   - Built with **Bootstrap** for improved aesthetics via CSS.
    - Adapts seamlessly to different screen sizes.
-   - Home page features centered logo and buttons for clean navigation.

 7. **Smooth Animations** ✨
    - Hover effects and transitions enhance user experience.